 Bergen – Norway

 A UNESCO World Heritage City, it was the capital of Norway until 1299.
-Bergen’s Hanseatic Wharf was the center of Norway’s trade with Europe beginning in the 14th through the 16th century.
+Bergen’s Hanseatic Wharf was the centre of Norway’s trade with Europe beginning in the 14th through the 16th century.
 The Bryggen, old wharf houses on the water’s edge, have been built and rebuilt over the years exactly as the originals were back in the day.

 Bergen is surrounded by seven mountains, one of which is Mount Fløyen.
 It’s only a six-minute ride to the top via the Fløibanen, a funicular.
 You won’t be sorry you did — the views are breathtaking.